Deadlyhooves/ninja_game/README.md

 # ninja_game
-Short Gamemaker Language game - aimed to be finished within a day or two.
+Short Gamemaker Language game - aimed to be finished within a day, was finished in around 3 hours.